Fact or Fiction? Take the Drug Quiz!

 Fact – As of 2023, 42.4 percent of young adults used marijuana once or more in the previous 12 months.
 However, this is a drop from the 43.6 percent who reported using the substance in 2022, according to Monitoring the Future.
 Still, the 2023 figure is substantially up from the 30.6 percent of young adults who reported using marijuana in 2013.

-States are increasingly passing legislation to legalize marijuana as the drug has been proven not to have adverse effects.
+States are increasingly passing legislation to legalize marijuana because the drug has been proven not to have adverse effects.

 Fiction – While several states have legalized marijuana, the drug is still linked to mental health problems like anxiety and psychosis, can slow brain development, and is the substance most often found in the blood of drivers involved in and frequently responsible for car crashes.
 Watch a quick video fact check on marijuana here.